How LLMs Actually Got Here

 Between GPT-3 and ChatGPT, the raw model capabilities didn't change dramatically.
 The big shift was in how the model was fine-tuned to interact with humans.

 Base GPT-3 is a text completion engine.
-It predicts the next word.
-If you type "The capital of France is" it predicts "Paris."
-But if you type "How do I bake a cake?" it might continue with another question, or a recipe, or a Wikipedia-style paragraph.
+Predicts the next word.
+Type "The capital of France is" and it predicts "Paris."
+Type "How do I bake a cake?" and it might continue with another question, a recipe, or a Wikipedia-style paragraph.
 It doesn't know it's supposed to be helpful.

 The Context Window Race